Unable to pay a bill?

-Your provider is not obliged to offer you any of these things, but if you explain your circumstances to them, they should be able to help explore the options that may be available to you, and to send you any information that they publish about money advice.
+Your provider is not obliged to offer you any of these things, but if you explain your situation they may be willing to look at options with you.

-For general advice on debt and managing money, the Citizens Advice consumer service may be able to help.
+For advice on debt and managing money, the Citizens Advice consumer service might be able to help.

-You may also wish to contact National Debtline or StepChange Debt Charity.
-If you find that you're not able to make any of your repayments and/or you're facing the threat of court action, you should seek free, independent debt advice straight away.
+You might also want to contact National Debtline or StepChange Debt Charity.
+If you're not able to make any of your repayments or if you're facing the threat of court action, seek free, independent debt advice straight away.

-If these do not result in payment, providers may restrict customers' accounts.
-Typically, outgoing calls are restricted to emergency calls and calls to the service provider only, while inbound calls are unaffected.
-Restriction is usually for a limited period of time and will be followed by disconnection if payment is not made.
+If you do not pay, your provider might restrict your account.
+This could mean outgoing calls are restricted to emergency calls and calls to the provider only, while inbound calls are unaffected.
+You might be disconnected if payments continue to be missed.

-Some telecoms providers have specific protocols relating to certain groups of consumers, for example those who are chronically sick or disabled.
-Additional effort is made to contact these customers before their service is restricted or disconnected.
+Some telecoms firms have rules for certain groups of consumers, for example those who are vulnerable.
+They will make extra effort to contact these customers before restricting or disconnecting their service.

-If the charges are still not recognised, contact your service provider.
-It may be helpful to send them a copy of your bill, highlighting the relevant charges and the reasons why they are being disputed.
+If nobody recognises them, contact your service provider.
+It might be helpful to send them a copy of your bill, highlighting the charges and the reasons why you think they are incorrect.

-If your provider doesn't agree with you about the disputed charge, you can follow their formal complaints procedure.
+If your provider doesn't agree, you can follow their formal complaints procedure.
 Details of this should be available on their website or from customer services.

-If you exhaust this process and remain unhappy, or if your complaint has been ongoing for more than 8 weeks, you can submit your complaint to an independent Alternative Dispute Resolution (ADR) scheme.
+If you remain unhappy, or if your complaint has been ongoing for more than eight weeks, speak to an ADR provider about an Alternative Dispute Resolution (ADR) scheme.

 The ADR provider will look at your arguments, and your provider's, and come to a decision they think is fair.

-Although a communications provider is entitled to pursue customers for money which they believe is owed, we would expect them to take account of the fact that a bill is being disputed and allow you time to resolve your dispute.
+Communications firms have a right to chase money they believe is owed to them.
+However, we would expect them to allow you time to resolve your dispute.
 It's also important you follow your phone company's complaints procedure.

-If you feel that you have been mistreated or harassed, either by a company to which you owe money or by a debt collection agency, you can complain about the way you've been treated.
+If you feel that you have been mistreated or harassed, either by a telecoms company or by a debt collection agency, complain about the way you've been treated.

-If debt collectors continue to cause you concern, you can seek advice from the Citizens Advice consumer service.
+If you have a dispute about a billing or contract issue, you can seek advice from the Citizens Advice consumer service.